 • Offers flexibility

-• Promotes two-way communication between business and audience
+• Promotes two-way communication between the business and the audience

 • Cost-effective solution